gbordyugov/sicp/README.md

    implemented)
  - 4.69 needs to be revisited after Section 4.4.4 is done
  - 4.76-4.79 - I think I've spent enough time with the query language
+ - 5.23-5.25 from here on, I'm skipping the rest of the exercises